 Intent to Defend Form.
-Candidates will file a nonbinding Intent to Defend form with the Graduate Director within the first two weeks of the semester in which they expect to defend the thesis.
-Each member of the committee will sign this form before it is filed with the Graduate Director.
-If a student does not defend in the semester when the Intent to Defend form is filed, he or she should resubmit the form when he or she is prepared to defend.
+Candidates will file a nonbinding Intent to Defend form with the Graduate Director within the first two weeks of the semester in which they expect to defend the thesis or dissertation.
+This form will be signed by each member of the committee before it is filed with the Graduate Director.
+If a student does not defend in a semester when the Intent to Defend form is filed, he or she should resubmit the form when he or she is prepared to defend.

 Scheduling of Oral Defense.
-Under no circumstances should a completed thesis be submitted to any committee member for reading less than two weeks before the defense.
-The English Graduate Office must be notified no less than two weeks before the oral defense of the day, time, and location of the defense, and the title of the thesis.
+Again, under no circumstances should a completed thesis be submitted to any committee member for reading less than two weeks before the defense.
+The English Graduate Office must be notified no less than two weeks before the oral defense of the following: the day, time, and location of the defense, and the title of the thesis.
 No thesis defense will be held during the summer.